How do we name organic molecules and account for their isomers?

 - Prefixes: branches and other substituents, each with a locant (number) showing its position.

 Number the chain from the end that gives the main functional group the lowest locant.
-List substituents alphabetically, and use di, tri and tetra for repeated groups.
+List substituents alphabetically, and use di, tri and tetra for repeated groups (these multiplying prefixes are ignored when alphabetising).

 Structural isomerism

 For example, exists as butane (straight chain) and 2-methylpropane (branched).
-Chain branching lowers the boiling point because branched molecules pack less closely, so dispersion forces are weaker.
+Chain branching lowers the boiling point because branched molecules pack less closely, so the dispersion forces between them are weaker.
+Functional-group isomerism is why can be either ethanol (an alcohol) or methoxymethane (an ether), with very different properties.

 Cis-trans (geometric) isomerism

-A carbon-carbon double bond cannot rotate, so groups attached to it are fixed in position.
+A carbon-carbon double bond cannot rotate, so the groups attached to it are fixed in position.
 When each double-bond carbon carries two different groups, two arrangements exist: cis (matching groups on the same side) and trans (on opposite sides).
-These geometric isomers can have different physical properties such as melting point.
+These geometric isomers can have different physical properties, such as melting and boiling points, because their shapes and polarities differ; cis-2-butene, for instance, is slightly polar while trans-2-butene is non-polar.

-In the exam, identify and number the longest chain through the main functional group, name substituents alphabetically with locants, and check for both structural and geometric isomers when asked for isomers of a formula.
+In the exam, identify and number the longest chain through the main functional group, name substituents alphabetically with locants, and check for chain, positional, functional-group and geometric isomers whenever you are asked for isomers of a formula.

 Exam-style practice questions